gkvs/gkvs-cpp/README.md

 * Value is byte array NOT NULL

 SLA Operations:
-* Get - gets value by key and version, if not found return null
+* Get - gets value (and version) by key, if not found return null
 * Put - puts not null value by key (can not put null values)
 * CompareAndPut - puts not null value by key and checks version
 * Remove - removes value by key